 7) Cloud Service to Test on More Devices

 We need to perform testing in all the devices used by the end-user but what if you are not having all devices?
-Here comes in picture Cloud-Based Mobile App Testing.
+Here comes in picture Cloud-Based mobile app testing.

 You can use emulators during development, but eventually, your app needs to be tested on real devices.
 It’s impossible to maintain a full inventory of all mobile devices.
 Consider using a cloud-based device management platform such as TestObject, Browserstack, Saucelab, Testdroid which will give the whole team easy access to a wide range of devices and platform versions.